-Multimedia Communications Coordinator
+Multimedia Communications Strategist

 Carson Shipley joined the Cardinals Communications staff in 2016 as a Communications Specialist.
 Carson works directly with internal departments to devise and implement effective communications strategies in relation to the business efforts of the club, prepare press material in advance of homestands to assist national and local media and coordinate fan engagement activities on the club's various social media sights.